phoebetwong/phoebetwong.github.io/resume.md

 ### Voter Participation Center, Washington DC, Jan 2020 - Dec 2021
 *Senior Director of Data Science & Analytics, Jan 2021 - Dec 2021*<br>
 *Director of Data Science & Analytics, Jan 2020 - Dec 2020*
-- Provide data science and analytics leadership to large-scale direct mail and digital programs, with over $160M budget and generated ~1.6M voter registration and ~5M vote-by-mail applications in 2020.
-- Build and lead a team of data scientists and engineers to execute end-to-end ML solutions to enable data-driven targeting and improve program efficiency; deployed ML models resulted in 1.8x increase in programs’ success rates.
+- Built and led a team of data scientists and engineers to execute end-to-end AI/ML solutions that enabled data-driven targeting and improved efficiency of $160MM national voter mobilization programs; deployed ML models resulted in 1.8x increase in programs’ success rates, which generated ~1.6MM voter registration and ~5MM vote-by-mail applications in key states in 2020.
 - Supervise the design, implementation, and evaluation of randomized controlled experiments to create product insights (e.g. A/B tests and multi-variate tests).
 - Modernize the org’s data infrastructure by building new data science pipelines on Amazon AWS with ~15TB of data from multiple sources and daily updates.
 - Communicate model results and analyses to major donors and partners.